paneves1/log_collector/README.md

 - Logs fecthed are saved primarily on C:\Windows\temp; if not available, they will be on C:\temp
 - No logging is done
-- Very fast, can run silently, no parameters
+- Fast, can run silently, no parameters